Last updated on July 18, 2026

 Rent trends in Nashville, TN

-Average rent prices in Nashville have remained the same over the last month and have decreased by 3% since last year.
+Average rent prices in Nashville have remained the same over the last month and have remained the same since last year.

 Rent trends